solsword/research_notes/posters/combined/poster.md

 ## Monsters and Illagers

 - Intelligent, but unconditionally attack player on sight.
-- Implies categories of sentient creature:
+- Implies some creatures are inherently/irredeemably evil.
-    * 'Rational' creatures that can be reasoned with.
-    * 'Inherently evil' creatures that attack by nature.
     * *Reinforces myth that morality/behavior is biologically determined, and justifies aggression as self-defense.*